cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

           queue: https://sqs.us-east-1.amazonaws.com/80101010101/cloud-custodian-message-relay
 ```

 So breaking it down, you add an action of type notify.
-You can specify a template that's
+You can specify a
-used to format the email.
-Customizing templates is describe below.
+template that's used to format the email.
+Customizing templates is describe
+below.

-The `to` list specifies the intendend recipient for the email.
-You can specify either
+The `to` list specifies the intended recipient for the email.
+You can specify
-an email address, sns topic, or a special value.
-The special values are either
+either an email address, sns topic, or a special value.
+The special values are
+either

-`resource-owner` in which case the email will be sent to the listed OwnerContact tag
+- `resource-owner`, in which case the email will be sent to the listed
-on the resource that matched the policy, or `event-owner` for push based/real time policies
+  `OwnerContact` tag on the resource that matched the policy, or
-that will send to the user to the that was responsible for the underlying event. *Note*
+- `event-owner` for push based/real time policies that will send to the user
+  that was responsible for the underlying event.

-both of these special values are best effort, ie. if no OwnerContact tag is specified
+Both of these special values are best effort, i.e., if no `OwnerContact` tag is
-then `resource-owner` email will not be delivered, and in the case of `event-owner` an
+specified then `resource-owner` email will not be delivered, and in the case of
-instance role or system account will not result in an email.
+`event-owner` an instance role or system account will not result in an email.

 For reference purposes, the jsonschema of the notify action: